History of Brazil: Early Brazil

-Until 1529 Portugal had little interest in settling Brazil mainly due to being focused on the high profits gained through its commerce with India, China, and the East Indies.
+Until 1529 Portugal had little interest in settling Brazil as it was focused on its already profitable commerce with India, China, and the East Indies.
 This lack of interest allowed traders, pirates, and privateers of several countries to poach profitable Brazilwood in lands claimed by Portugal, with France setting up the short-lived colony of France Antarctique in 1555.
-In response the Portuguese Crown devised a system to effectively settle Brazil.
-Through the hereditary Captaincies system, Brazil was divided into strips of land that were donated to Portuguese noblemen, who were in turn responsible for the occupation and administration of the land and answered to the King.
-The system was later substituted to a dual state government in 1572, where the country was divided into the Northern Government based in Salvador and the Southern Government based in Rio de Janeiro.
+In response, the Portuguese Crown devised a system to effectively settle Brazil.
+Through the hereditary Captaincies system, they divided Brazil into strips of land and donated them to Portuguese noblemen, who were in turn responsible for occupying and administering the lands while answering to the King.
+The system was later substituted for a dual state government in 1572, where the country was divided into the Northern Government based in Salvador and the Southern Government based in Rio de Janeiro.

-The Portuguese-Brazilian settlers introduced and propagated old-world cultures such as rice, coffee, sugar, cows, chicken, pigs, bread (wheat), wine, oranges, horses, stonemasonry, metalworking and guitars (and more). (.
-The Portuguese often married the local Indigenous and African populations - thus, when referring to Portuguese-Brazilian settlers one does not refer to a particular skin color (as you would associate with the Anglophonic model of colonialism).
-Also, many Portuguese settlers departing from Europe already had many diverse ancestries and backgrounds resulting from the history of Portugal in the Iberian Peninsula and in their exploration of the African coast beginning in 1415, and so the topic must not be understood from the perspective of Anglophonic settler-colonialism, where rigid racial segregation was the norm.
-Examples of notable Portuguese (Portuguese/Brazilian) people that led the battles against the Dutch invasion are: Francisco Barreto de Meneses, Antônio Filipe Camarão, Henrique Dias and André Vidal de Negreiros.
-With the First Battle of Guararapes in 1648 marking the beginning of the Brazilian Army and celebrated today as such.
+The Portuguese settlers introduced and propagated old-world cultures such as rice, coffee, sugar, cows, chicken, pigs, bread (wheat), wine, oranges, horses, stonemasonry, metalworking and guitars (and more).
+There was also a mixing of peoples through intermarriage.
+Since colonial times Portuguese settlers intermarried with Indigenous and African populations.
+The most common marriages occurred between white (Portuguese settlers), Indigenous, and African populations.
+In the present, the largest ethnic groups include: those of mainly European descent (47.7% of the population), people of mixed ethnic backgrounds or mulattos (43.1%), people entirely of African ancestry (7.6%), those with Asian ancestry (1.1%) and indigenous (0.4%).